aboutcode-org/aboutcode/aboutcode-data/README.rst

 "source" is easily identified by its internet source name, and an internet source name is guaranteed to be unique globally.
-The "source" of identifiers is not mandatory but it is strongly encouraged to use as an attribute to provide good unique identifiers: still, tools exchanging ABC Data must be able to exchange under-specified and partially identified data and may sometimes rely on comparing many attributes of two objects to decide if they are the same.
+The "source" of identifiers is not mandatory but it is strongly encouraged to use as an attribute to provide good unique identifiers.
+Still, tools exchanging ABC Data must be able to exchange under-specified and partially identified data and may sometimes rely on comparing many attributes of two objects to decide if they are the same.